-- 1 Start up your computer. - 2 When you see the Mac OS desktop, choose Apple (♠) > About This Mac from the menu bar.
+- 1 Start up your computer. - 2 When you see the Mac OS desktop, choose Apple (€) > About This Mac from the menu bar.

-A dialog appears that shows the amount of memory in the computer, including any new memory you added.
+The dialog that appears shows the total amount of memory installed in the computer.
 For a more detailed breakdown of the amount of memory installed in your computer, click the More Info button.